 Spanish was once the most important language in the world, stretching as far and wide as the mighty Spanish empire, which is why you now find most Spanish speakers living in former colonial territories throughout Latin America.

-- Population: At present, with over 500 million speakers Spanish is the third most spoken language after Mandarin, English and Hindi, (in that order) and positions as second most spoken language in terms of native speakers (388 million).
-Being the official language in 22 countries, it is the second most used in international communication and is one of the official languages of the UN and the EU.
+At present, with over half a billion speakers, Spanish is the second most spoken language after Mandarin, followed by English and Hindi, and positions as the second most spoken language in terms of native speakers (400 million).
+Being the official language in 21 countries, it is the second most used in international communication and is one of the official languages of the UN and EU.